 They mostly come in Small, medium, large and XL.
 Everyone is a different shape and all harness need time to set up to your shape and inflight comfort regardless of how much you spend.

 For instance, if your middling weight but have very long legs then an XL harness might well feel too wide and I truth adding a foot stirrup with a large might be the better option.

 So I can't really see any reason why a new student might buy one of these harness fresh out of school.
 I appreciate they look good, but they can add extra faff she launching, nits harder to be nimble on launch and run with something hanging around your feet.
 They can also be a faff to get into and add an extra dimension of rock and Pop in rougher turbulent air which again you might prefer to experience later in your flying.
 The performance gains are in truth mostly wasted when flying En A gliders and on low airtime pilots.

 If your upgrading to a higher-performing wing, thermally and making your first Xc, then there a great deal of choice in pod harness.
 Many have again followed the design of big and uber heavy to lighter and lighter, you'll have to ponder the pros and cons obviously and bear in mind that the lighter some of these options are the less you get in back protection.

 Paragliding Hike and fly harness Options

-FlySpain have a full time team instructors who've been flying nearly twenty years, we apreciate the importance to find the right equipment that to suit your flying and build.
+FlySpain has a full time team instructors who've been flying for nearly twenty years, we appreciate the importance to find the right equipment that to suit your flying and build.
 Feel free to enquire or ask any of our instructors about what equipment they like or recommend and why.